20k/crapmud_documentation/README.md

 When you call \#ns.script.name(), it expands to ns_call("script.name")(). ns_call("script.name") returns a function object and does not call the function itself, so you may do var x = ns_call("script.name"); x()

-Currently, the fs/hs/ms/ls/ns_call functions only get injected into your code (for security reasons) when at least 1 \#fs/hs/ms/ls/ns.script.name() call is found
+Currently, the fs/hs/ms/ls/ns_call functions only get injected into your code (for security reasons) when at least 1 \#fs/hs/ms/ls/ns.script.name() call is found.
+Additionally, the parser checks for *_call directives, and will inject the correct functions on detecting eg hs_call

-For example, if you call \#ms.script.name(), ms_call, hs_call and fs_call are available in your script
+For example, if you call \#ms.script.name(), ms_call, hs_call and fs_call are available in your script.
+If you call ls_call, ls_call, ms_call, hs_call, and fs_call are available

 Example:

-	function(c, a)
+    ///this script is highsec due to hs_call function(c, a)
 	{
-		#ms.invalid.script; //does not call the script, but is a valid statement to the parser

-		//you may not use ls_call() here

 		return hs_call("i20k.highsec")(); //dont forget the second set of ()s!
 	}